-Citation with stable link: Philip A. Harland, 'Celts / Gauls: Livy on legends of migration south of the Alps into Italy (late first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 16, 2023, http://philipharland.com/Blog/?p=12294.
+Citation with stable link: Philip A. Harland, 'Celts: Livy on legends of fourth century BCE migrations and an invasion of Rome (late first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 16, 2023, https://philipharland.com/Blog/?p=12294.

 Comments: Little is known about the life or family of Livy of Patavium (Padua) in northern Italy, but he was among the few early Roman historians to incorporate some Greek approaches to writing history, including the ethnographic digression.
 Livy’s work on the history of Rome From the Founding of the City (usually just called Roman History) covered the period from origins to his present, finishing in 9 BCE in the edition we have, which places him in the late first century BCE.

 In this important passage, Livy is relating historical events at the city of Rome in the early fourth century BCE and the mention of the threat of an invasion of Gauls (or Celts as they would be called in Greek) leads him into a digression on what we would call legends of migration by these peoples from the north down into northern Italy.
 Livy knows of a tale that says that the whole thing was set in motion by the desire for Italian wine (very Italocentric), but he also goes into an outline of the various subgroups of Celts (transliterating the Greek) or Gauls (transliterating the Latin, Livy’s language) that came down into Italy, according to the sources he is using and / or his own guesses.